Elkwizard/GrammarParser/README.md

 ## Overview

 Grammars are defined as a series names with definitions.
 Definitions come in one of two types:
 1. Tokens: These are represented with a regular expression.
 This describes the pieces of the input source code that will be ascribed to each token type.
 By prefixing the Regex with `literals`, the token type will only match tokens that both match the Regex and appear in your grammar as literal strings.
+Prefixing the regex with `hidden` will cause the tokens in that category to be removed before parsing.
 2. Terms: These represent composite (and possibly recursive) combinations of tokens.

 A grammar must define a `root` term, which will be used as the starting point for all parsing.